Want to try it for yourself?

 There are multiple benefits to shifting testing to the left:

-- Reduced costs: Identifying vulnerabilities and bugs before deploying results in an exponential reduction in risk and operational cost.
+Reduced costs: Identifying vulnerabilities and bugs before deploying results in an exponential reduction in risk and operational costs.

-- Improving security integration and pace: Cost and time of secure software delivery is reduced through eliminating the need to retrofit security controls post development.
+Improving security integration and pace: Cost and time of secure software delivery are reduced by eliminating the need to retrofit security controls post-development.

 As you can see, these are some strong benefits related to shift left testing.
 It’s safe to say these benefits apply as well to the agile methodology.